From Ideal to Real: Stable Video Object Removal under Imperfect Conditions: Supplementary Materials

 \subsection{More Quantitative Results}

 \paragraph{\textbf{More Metrics.}} We conduct a more comprehensive quantitative evaluation of existing diffusion-based state-of-the-art removal methods across multiple complementary dimensions, including perceptual similarity (LPIPS~\cite{zhang2018unreasonable}), temporal consistency (TC~\cite{zi2025minimax}), and context-aware removal quality (CFD~\cite{yu2025omnipaint}).
-In addition, on ROSE Bench and RORD-50, we report PSNR, SSIM, and LPIPS computed exclusively on non-removal (background) regions with respect to the ground truth, denoted as mPSNR, mSSIM, and mLPIPS, respectively.
+In addition, on ROSE Bench and RORD-50, we report PSNR, SSIM, and LPIPS computed exclusively on non-removal (background) regions with respect to the ground truth, denoted as bgPSNR, bgSSIM, and bgLPIPS, respectively.
 The results are summarized in \cref{tab:cmp_more}.
 Overall, our method consistently achieves superior performance across most evaluation metrics.

 We observe that CFD exhibits somewhat counterintuitive behavior on ROSE Bench: models trained on the ROSE dataset (e.g., ROSE~\cite{miao2025rose} and Ours) obtain worse CFD scores.
 Therefore, we recommend interpreting CFD in conjunction with other metrics rather than in isolation.